destadey/microbiome_urine_fertilizer/README.md

 Read mapping against assembled scaffold using BWA Conversion of sam to bam using samtools
 Calculating coverage using bedtools

-The quality check, taxonomic classification and abundance calculation is documented in the Wiki page
+The quality check, taxonomic classification and abundance calculation is documented in the Wiki page of this repository